 The accommodation is a hostal rather than a hotel - therefore, its amenities reflect this.
 There is no pool or gym in the hostal.
 Breakfast is available.
-It is a buffet and is served from 08:00 - 11:00.
+It is a buffet.
 There is no restaurant or bar.
-However, in the lobby area there is a hot drinks vending machine, selling coffee, tea and hot chocolate for 80 centimes.
+However, in the lobby area, there are hot drinks vending machine, selling coffee, tea and hot chocolate for 80 cents.

 Room service is not available.
 Pets are allowed in the hostal as long as they are small.
 However, they must not be left on their own in the hostal room.

 There are no meeting or conference rooms in the hotel.
 However, there is free Wi-Fi for all customers in the lobby area.
 There is also a computer available providing free internet access.

 The hostal is located on the first floor of a building.
 There is no lift from the ground floor.
 Therefore, the hostal is not suitable for wheelchair users.